KamogeloWilliam/hello-world/README.md

 # hello-world
-Getting acquainted with git, yhis is my first ever repository.
+Getting acquainted with git, this is my first ever repository.